Ardwick train depot: Siemens train maintenance depot

 In 2003, Siemens was announced as the preferred bidder to supply and maintain a fleet of diesel multiple units for use on the TransPennine Express franchise.
 The £260 million contract included the provision and supply of maintenance facilities, with the primary facility in Manchester, along with a secondary depot in York.
 In 2004, Siemens applied to construct sidings, train facilities and offices on the Ardwick site.

 The groundbreaking ceremony took place in March 2005.
 The depot was constructed on the 10 acre site over 13 months, being completed on 3 April 2006, at a cost of about £30m.
 The designers were Burks Green; Taylor Woodrow were the main contractors; and NG Bailey and Atkins Rail were subcontractors.
 The main shed was a 6000 m2 building capable of holding eight trains – a four-road shed with two three-car 23 m trains per road – with facilities including wheel lathe, train jacks, and bogie and engine drops.
-The depot was officially opened on 16 May 2006 by Transport Secretary Douglas Alexander.
+The depot was officially opened on 16 May 2006 by then-Transport Secretary Douglas Alexander.

 In February 2012, Siemens obtained a contract to build and maintain twenty Class 350 Desiro 25 kV AC electric multiple units, including ten Class 350/4 units for First TransPennine Express.
 The contract required the overhead electrification of the depot.
 Work to modify the depot began in September 2012, with Spencer Rail (Spencer Group) as the main contractor.
 The depot was extended at the western end by 10 m to allow four 20 m-long car units to be accommodated, with one shed road and all of the outside track electrified.
 The estimated cost of the project was £5 million.

 The depot's electrification was ceremonially opened by local MP, Lucy Powell, on 27 September 2013.
 The first of the Class 350/4 trains arrived at the depot on 28 November 2013.